SIDFVAN/Kafka/readme.md

 # bachelorproef 2024

-This project is about automating Kafka, Hadoop, Spark for the VIC
+This project is about automating installation and config Kafka, Hadoop, Spark for the VIC